dmmaus/mezzacotta-generator/README.md

 * `a $adjective_EST $noun` - The parser returns the word `a` followed by *the superlative form* of a random selection from the vocabulary file `adjective.txt` followed by a random selection from the vocabulary file `noun.txt`.
 * etc.

+If the parser generates the word `a` followed by a word that starts with a vowel, it automatically converts `a` to `an`.
+It also converts underscores to spaces.
+(Underscores are sometimes needed in vocabulary files to separate compound words with inflected forms, otherwise the inflection parsing gets confused.)

+The parser recursively generates random strings from referenced files until it bottoms out, and then returns the entire generated string.

+### Conditional substitution

 A dollar sign may be preceded by a digit (1-9).
 This indicates that the attached substitution string will only be included with probability (digit/10).
-If a random number is greater than the probability, the attached substitution is skipped.
+The script generates a random number between 0 and 1, if it is greater than the probability, then the attached substitution is skipped.
 This is useful for additional words such as adjectives that you only want to include sometimes, allowing you to tune the frequency of inclusion.

-If the parser generates the word `a` followed by a word that starts with a vowel, it automatically converts `a` to `an`.
-It also converts underscores to spaces.
-(Underscores are sometimes needed in vocabular files to separate compound words with inflected forms, otherwise the inflection parsing gets confused.)

-The parser recursively generates random strings from referenced files until it bottoms out, and then returns the entire generated string.
+If the substitution string is followed by a `>` character and alternate text, the text following the `>` is treated as an "else" string, and returned if the first substitution is not selected.
+For example:

+* `with 3$number>a thousand meeples` - 30% of the time will return "with three [or some other number from number.txt] thousand meeples" and 70% of the time will return "with a thousand meeples".